pawelgrzybek/pawelgrzybek.com/content/posts/2024-08-19-whats-new-in-ecmascript-2024/index.md

 The final version of [ECMAScript 2024 Language Specification](https://tc39.es/ecma262/2024/) was approved on [the 26th of June](https://github.com/tc39/ecma262/releases/tag/es2024).
 The list of new JavaScript features is now confirmed, and to keep my annual tradition, I am publishing this yearly recap for you and my future self.
 For curious ones, here are the posts from the past years: [2023](/whats-new-in-ecmascript-2023/), [2022](/whats-new-in-ecmascript-2022/), [2021](/whats-new-in-ecmascript-2021/), [2020](/whats-new-in-ecmascript-2020/), [2019](/whats-new-in-ecmascript-2019/), [2018](/whats-new-in-ecmascript-2018/), [2017](/whats-new-in-ecmascript-2017/) and [2016](/whats-new-in-ecmascript-2016-es7/).

-Features added this year are pretty nuanced and outside my comfort zone, as are many other JavaScript users.
-I will try my best to explain them to regular app makers who rarely delve into the territory of complicated Regex, Unicode characters encoding and buffer manipulations.
+A few handy features became part of the specification, but some are more nuanced, lower-level and outside the commonly used set of tools by a regular app maker (like me).
+I did my homework, and in this article, I will explain them to people who rarely delve into the territory of complicated Regex, Unicode characters encoding and buffer manipulations.

 - [Well-Formed Unicode Strings by Guy Bedford, Bradley Farias, Michael Ficarra](#well-formed-unicode-strings-by-guy-bedford-bradley-farias-michael-ficarra)
 - [Asynchronous atomic wait for ECMAScript by Shu-yu Guo and Lars T Hansen](#asynchronous-atomic-wait-for-ecmascript-by-shu-yu-guo-and-lars-t-hansen)